csoroz/CIPs/CIP-1694/README.md

 * `No Confidence`

-  If an Ada holder delegates to `No Confidence`, then their stake is counted as a **no** vote on every governance action apart from a motion of no confidence (action 1).
+  If an Ada holder delegates to `No Confidence`, then their stake is counted as a **no** vote on every governance action apart from a "Motion of no confidence".
   This also signals that they have no confidence in the existing constitutional committee.

   The effect of delegating to `No Confidence` on chain is that this stake *will* be considered to be a part of the active voting stake.
 It will count as a `Yes` vote on every `No Confidence` action and a `No` vote on every other action.
-  It also serves as a directly auditable measure of the confidence of the constitutional committee at all times.
+  It also serves as a directly auditable measure of the confidence of Ada holders in the constitutional committee.

 > **Note**